rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/README.md

 * Tip
 **mssqlctl app -h** will display the various commands to manage the app

+## Templates
+Templates are used by our [App Deploy add-ins](https://docs.microsoft.com/en-us/sql/big-data-cluster/app-deployment-extension?view=sqlallproducts-allversions) and can be used to quickly deploy applications.
+> Looking for our templates?
+See [the SQLBDC-AppDeploy repo](https://github.com/Microsoft/SQLBDC-AppDeploy).

 ## Available samples
 ### Python
 These samples demonstrates how you can deploy a simple Python app into SQL Server big data cluster as container app as web service that is swagger compliant for building your application.